saa1605/search_engine/README.md

-All python code to be run can be found in the src folder
+All python code to be run can be found in the src folder.
+Please make sure that Python > 3.5 and Numpy is installed before running.

 The folder consists of 5 Python Files